akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/messagesending.md

 Because Alfresco uses ActiveMQ out-of-the-box you should not need to do any Spring XML fumblings to be able to import the needed framework.

-Looks rather easy... but have a look at the [*Broker* class](source/platform/Broker.java) that does some important things for us.
+Looks rather easy... but have a look at the [*Broker*](source/platform/Broker.java) that does some important things for us.

 ### The ActiveMQ Broker
 As ActiveMQ is a separate Server (that by default listens to incoming messages on the TCP port 61616) the Broker will set up a connection to it, create a Queue named *liferay* and, even more important, reuse things to save our resources.
 If you look into the code, you will see that Connection, Session and MessageProducer can be reused when sending messages.

-### It's time for a first Test
+### It's time for a first test
 At this point, after you implemented the above code, let's get a taste of the fruits we're raising.
 You know what you need to do:
 - Deploy the Alfresco Repository Module